You have reached the web site of the Wellington Combined Society of Bell Ringers (WCSB).

-There is a further ring of bells at St Peter's (8) that are chimed:
+There is a further ring of bells at St Peter's (8):

-they are hung for full circle ringing but are unringable.
+they are hung for full circle ringing but can only be chimed.
+St Peter's is not part of the WCSB.

 More details about each of the rings mentioned are provided on the Towers page.